SBourogaa/rugos/README.md

 ---

-**Disclaimer:** RugOS is not responsible for any data loss, node failures, or existential crises caused by its use.
-Use at your own risk.
-RugOS is provided "as is" without any warranties or guarantees.
+**Disclaimer:** The software is provided “as is” without warranties or guarantees of any kind, express or implied.
+The authors are not responsible for any damages, including but not limited to data loss, system failures, hardware immolation, or existential crises resulting from its use.